Towards Reasonable Concept Bottleneck Models: Implementation Details

-\paragraph{Resource Usage} All experiments were conducted on a high-performance computing cluster with automatic job scheduling, ensuring efficient resource allocation.
+\paragraph{Minimum Hardware Requirements} All experiments were conducted on a high-performance computing cluster with automatic job scheduling, ensuring efficient resource allocation.
+We list the hardware requirements we used.
 For FMNIST (both iFMNIST and cFMNIST), we utilized 2 CPU workers, 8GB RAM, and a GPU with at least 4GB of VRAM.
-For both datasets, model training required on average 3 minutes.
-For CUB, the setup included 8 CPU workers, 16GB RAM, and a GPU with at least 4GB of VRAM, and training and validation required on average 31 minutes.
-The CelebA experiments were more resource-intensive, requiring 12 CPU workers, 32GB RAM, and a GPU with at least 8GB of VRAM, and took on average 44 minutes.
+For CUB, the setup included 8 CPU workers, 16GB RAM, and a GPU with at least 4GB of VRAM.
+The CelebA experiments were more resource-intensive, requiring 12 CPU workers, 32GB RAM, and a GPU with at least 8GB of VRAM.
 The aforementioned resources refer to CBM and \proposedarch.
-For those experiments in Section~\ref{sec:experiments} we estimate a total of 14 hours of compute.
-For ACBM and SCBM execution time, we refer the reader to the corresponding Appendix section in~\citep{vandenhirtz2024stochastic}.
+A more detailed computational efficiency comparison can be found in App.~\ref{app:efficiency}.